Table of contents

 Usually, this myth is formed when a few employees have had bad experiences with those dreadful HR people.
 All it takes is one comment from an HR manager to strengthen the legend of the evil human resource witch or monster, trying to take your job from you.

-The human resource department wants (and needs) to know if something is impairing your ability to do your job effectively or harming the company as a whole.
-But forget what you see on “Billions”, HR is not your shrink.
+The human resource department wants (and needs) to know if something is impairing your ability to do your job productively and effectively or harming the company as a whole.
+But forget what you see on the show Billions, HR is not your shrink.
 It’s not a costume, it’s just how they dress.

 The nightmare scenario of sexual harassment in the workplace is a good horrific example.
 When it happens, reporting it to HR is obviously necessary.
 However, don’t expect HR to provide legal advice or support in dealing with the potential trauma of such an unpleasant situation.